Dementia and sundowning – advice for caregivers

 Sundowning is the name for behaviours, feelings and thoughts people with mid to late-stage Alzheimer’s and other forms of dementia experience as the sun sets, and is often known as late-day confusion.
 As dementia progresses sundowning symptoms tend to worsen.

 Sundowning behaviours can potentially occur at any time, not just at sunset.
-Those with dementia can become hyperactive, agitated and confused, and these symptoms can extend into the night, causing sleep disruption.
+Those with dementia can become hyperactive, agitated and confused, and these symptoms can extend into the night, causing sleep issues.

 It’s important to remember that as dementia symptoms progress, a loved one’s behaviour and the way they communicate with you will naturally change.

-When these changes happen towards the end of the day, it can be difficult to distinguish them from sundowning behaviours.
-Take a moment to talk to family members and carers about these changes to understand if there may be other reasons for them aside from sundowning.
+When these changes happen towards the end of the day, it can be difficult to distinguish dementia-related behaviors from sundowning behaviours.
+Take a moment to talk to family members and carers about these changes to understand if there may be other reasons for them aside from sundowning, or to identify any patterns.

 Environmental changes can make sundowning worse.
-Therefore, keeping a person with dementia in a familiar place, or if this isn’t possible, ensuring they’re surrounded by familiar objects such as family photos, gifts, jewellery, furniture, etc. nearby.
-It’s important to provide bright natural lighting during the day and a dark environment at bedtime for your loved one.
+Therefore, keeping a person with dementia in a familiar place, or if this isn’t possible, ensuring they’re surrounded by familiar objects such as family photos, gifts, jewellery, furniture, etc may help.
+It’s important to provide natural light during the day and a dark environment at bedtime for your loved one.
 If they wear glasses or hearing aids, ensure they’re easily accessible.

-Having a familiar and calming bedtime routine can also ease the symptoms of sundowning.
+Having a familiar and calming routine for bedtime can also ease the symptoms of sundowning.
 You can do this by –

 • Creating a peaceful sleeping environment.
 This may include turning off electronics such as the television.

-• Playing music with with a calming tempo at a low volume.
+• Playing music with with a calming tempo at a low volume during the evening hours.

 • Reading a book to them.